William Byrd

 William Byrd (/bɜrd/; c.
-1540 – 4 July 1623) was an English composer of late Renaissance music.
-Considered among the greatest composers of the Renaissance, he had a profound influence on composers both from his native England and on the continent.
-He is often coupled with John Dunstaple and Henry Purcell as England's most important early music composers.
+1540 – 4 July 1623) was an English Renaissance composer.
+Considered among the greatest composers of the Renaissance, he had a profound influence on composers both from his native country and on the Continent.
+He is often considered along with John Dunstaple and Henry Purcell as one of England's most important composers of early music.

-He wrote in many of the forms current in England at the time, including various types of sacred and secular polyphony, keyboard (the so-called Virginalist school), and consort music.
-Although he produced sacred music for Anglican services, sometime during the 1570s he became a Roman Catholic and wrote Catholic sacred music later in his life.
+Byrd wrote in many of the forms current in England at the time, including various types of sacred and secular polyphony, keyboard (the so-called Virginalist school), and consort music.
+He produced sacred music for Anglican services, but during the 1570s became a Roman Catholic, and wrote Catholic sacred music later in his life.